edgedb/easy-edgedb/chapter9/index.md

 # Chapter 9 - Strange events in England

-For this chapter we've gone back in time a few weeks to when the ship left Varna and Mina and Lucy haven't left for Whitby yet.
+The episode for this chapter is a flashback to see why everybody is in the town of Whitby in the first place.
+We've gone back in time a few weeks to when the ship left Varna and Mina and Lucy haven't left for Whitby yet.
 The introduction is also split into two parts.
 Here's the first:

 > We still don't know where Jonathan is, and the ship The Demeter is on its way to England with Dracula inside.
 Meanwhile, Mina Harker is in London writing letters to her friend Lucy Westenra.
 Lucy has three boyfriends (named Dr. John Seward, Quincey Morris, and Arthur Holmwood), and they all want to marry her....